Guard‑Gated Living In Bay Point: What To Know

 What to request and review

-• HOA or POA documents, including declarations, covenants, bylaws, rules, recent meeting minutes, current budget, reserve study, and any pending litigation.
+• HOA documents, including declarations, covenants, bylaws, rules and regulations, recent meeting minutes, current budget, year to date financial statements, reserve study, and any pending litigation.

 • Gate policy details covering hours, guest procedures, vendor and delivery rules, staffing levels, camera policies, and emergency access mechanisms.